Loopring/protocols/DESIGN.md

 ## Onchain data

-**Data availability is ensured for ALL merkle trees for ALL DEXs**.

-`commitBlock` takes the following data, packed together in single `bytes` parameter:
+**Data availability is ensured for ALL merkle trees for ALL DEXs**. `commitBlock` takes the following data, packed together in single `bytes` parameter:

 - The DEX ID(s)
 - The new TradingHistory merkle tree root
 - The new Accounts merkle tree root
 - The new nonce for the DEX
 - Timestamp used in the proof
-- Ring settlement data
-- Order cancellation data
+- Order data stored as

-For the public input of the SNARK we also use the following data stored in EVM:
-- The current TradingHistory merkle tree root
-- The current Accounts merkle tree root
-- The TokenRegistry merkle tree root of X blocks ago
-- The OrderRegistry merkle tree root of X blocks age
-- The current nonce of the DEX

-We hash all this data onchain using `sha256` and pass the hash value as the only public input to the SNARK.

-#### Ring settlement data
-- For every order
     - Transfer types (1 byte) (Onchain/offchain permutations (2 bits) x 4)
     - DEX ID (2 bytes)
     - order ID (2 bytes)